Clooney, 'Billie Holiday' among AARP movie award honorees

-“The United States vs. Billie Holiday,” “Minari,” “Da 5 Bloods” and “One Night in Miami” are among the films AARP is honoring at its annual Movies for Grownups Awards, the nonprofit organization said Thursday.
+“The United States vs. Billie Holiday,” “Minari,” “Da 5 Bloods” and “One Night in Miami” are among the films AARP is honoring at its annual Movies for Grownups Awards.

 George Clooney is being honored this year with the career achievement award.
 The 59-year-old both directed and acted in his most recent film, “The Midnight Sky.”